ExpediaGroup/drone-fly/README.md

 To install a new HMS listener within the Drone Fly context, it is recommended that you build your Docker image using the Drone Fly base [Docker image](https://hub.docker.com/r/expediagroup/drone-fly-app).

-A sample image to install [Apiary-SNS-Listener](https://github.com/ExpediaGroup/apiary-extensions/tree/master/apiary-metastore-events/sns-metastore-events/apiary-metastore-listener) would look like as follows:
+A sample image to install the [Apiary-SNS-Listener](https://github.com/ExpediaGroup/apiary-extensions/tree/master/apiary-metastore-events/sns-metastore-events/apiary-metastore-listener) would be as follows:

 ```
 from expediagroup/drone-fly-app:0.0.1